 Eighty questions.
 Every topic covered.
 Every answer explained.
 One price.

-Take the Full Real Estate License Practice Test 80 questions · complete report · every answer explained · start, pause and resume anytime $79
+Take the Full Real Estate License Mirrored Preparation Test 80 questions · complete report · every answer explained · start, pause and resume anytime $79

 Retests at exactly half price ($39.50).
 Learn more

-Related: Real Estate License Practice Test · Series 7 Practice Test · All Professional Tests · All 80+ Tests
+Related: Real Estate License Mirrored Preparation Test · Series 7 Mirrored Preparation Test · All Professional Tests · All 80+ Tests

-This is an authentic practice test created using the ALA Mirror Method.
+This is an independent mirrored preparation test created using the ALA Mirror Method.
 It is not the actual Real Estate Salesperson Licensing Examination.
 US Testing Center is not affiliated with or endorsed by any state real estate commission or PSI, Pearson VUE, or any other exam administrator.